 During my PhD I worked on an older episode in chondrichthyan evolution, studying the fossilised remains of acanthodians, some of the very earliest chondrichthyans which flourished during the Devonian.
 I continued this line of research during my first post-doc, in Paris, also becoming interested in early relatives of chimaeras from the Carboniferous.

 Beyond sharks I also have an interest in the earliest jawed vertebrates.
 Rather counter-intuitively these animals lacked jaws, and during my postdoc in Birmingham I worked on how these animals fed, trying to understand the 3D anatomy of their feeding apparatus.
+In doing so we also discovered the oldest vertebrate neurocranium preserved three-dimensionally in the rock record, which was picked up in the media including CNN.